JCP 2.11 |

 JCP 2 Procedures

 On June 2, 2000, JCP 2.0 replaced the previous JCP 1.0 version for new submissions.
 Further refinements to the voting rules resulted in JCP 2.1, introduced on July 10, 2001.
 A major revision of the licensing rules for the Spec, RI and TCK as well as IP policy changes and process changes was put in place by JCP 2.5, launched on October 29, 2002.
-The process was revised in May 2006 with the release of JCP 2.6, in May 2009 with JCP 2.7, and again in October 2011 with JCP 2.8.
-The current version of the process is JCP 2.9, introduced in August 2012.
+The process was revised in May 2006 with the release of JCP 2.6, and again in May 2009 with JCP 2.7.
+In October 2011, JCP 2.8 introduced a new set of transparency requirements for JSRs.
+In August 2012, JCP 2.9 introduced changes to the formation of the Executive Committee.
+In April 2016, JCP 2.10 introduced and defined different types of JCP Membership.
+The current version, JCP 2.11, both streamlined the process by removing requirements for additional review periods and introduced the ideas of iterative JSRs and Errata Maintenance Releases.
 The program's complete rules can be found in the JCP 2: Process Document.

 The Four Major Steps in the Java Community ProcessLearn how a Java Specification Request (JSR) moves through its four essential steps to become a final specification and potentially become part of the Java platform, from the Initial Proposal to the Early Draft to the Public Draft and Maintenance.